ton-blockchain/tvm-specification/README.md

   them and verifying that the resulting stack matches the expected output
 - [other-implementations-validation.ts](validity/other-implementations-validation.ts) — checks that the instructions
   listed in `other_implementations` is compilable
+- [tlb-validation.ts](validity/tlb-validation.ts) — checks the validity of TLB representations by parsing them and generating TypeScript wrapper code
 - JSON Schema validation — validates the JSON schema itself and checks that the generated specification conforms to it

 ## Projects that use this specification